«list» Component Type

 The List component in SmarkForm allows you to dynamically manage a list of items within your form.

-👉 It uses the content of the container element as a template for each item in the list.
+👉 Default role is “item”, which is used as a template for each item in the list.
+This template is mandatory.

-👉 Likewise forms, list inputs can be created over any HTML tag1️⃣ except for actual HTML form elements (<input>
+👉 Likewise forms, list inputs can be created over any HTML tag except for actual HTML form field elements (<input>, <textarea>, <select>, <button>…).

 List items